vezzolter/DSA/DataStructures/Array/Array.md

 ## 🧍‍♂️ Static Array

 **Detailed Overview**:
-1. In order to prioritize simplicity and highlight data structure itself, `int` is picked as sole data type.
+1. Keeping its educational aim in mind, the `SA` class developed here closely resembles the behavior of `std::array`, with minor adjustments aimed at emphasizing simplicity and focusing on the core aspects of the data structure.

-2. As mentioned earlier, a crucial aspect of arrays lies in the synergy between array indexing and address arithmetic.
-The illustration of a static array in C++, exemplified by `std::array`, achieves this through the utilization of the entire iterator class as one of its components.
-In this specific implementation, the iterator related functionality was omitted to streamline the focus on learning ADT basics, e.g. even methods like `int* begin();`, `const int* cbegin() const;`, or `int* rbegin();` are absent.
+2. One significant simplification is the omission of the iterator classes as a member variables.
+This decision was made to avoid the complexities associated with navigating the intricate hierarchy of iterator classes and templates found in `std::vector`, allowing to maintain focus on the key features of the ADT.

 <p align="center"><img src="./img/stdArrIt.png"/></p>